 There are two classes in Y1, Daffodil Class and Sunflower Class.

-We have moved to a more theme-based approach when teaching Science, the Foundation subjects, Religious Education and Personal, Social, Health and Citizenship Education.
-Children in Y1 will study topics such as Me, me, me which includes talking about ourselves, Homes & Houses, My school and the Imagination Zone.
-See Yearly Topic Overview below at the bottom of the page.
+We teach in a Thematic style which incorporates different subjects into a topic.
+These subjects include Science, History, Geography, Religious Education, Music, Design and Technology, Art and Personal, Social, Health and Citizenship Education.
+Children in Y1 will study topics such as 'Are Humans Superheroes?', 'Twisted Tales' and 'Back in Time' See Yearly Topic Overview below at the bottom of the page.

 A great emphasis is placed on the core subjects of English (Speaking and Listening, Reading and Writing) and Mathematics.
-Computing is new to the curriculum replacing ICT and is taught as a core skill and developed discretely through other areas of the curriculum.
+Computing is taught as a core skill and developed discretely through other areas of the curriculum.
 All classes are linked to the Internet with a strict code of use and access.

-In Year One; children have daily phonic sessions in set groups and the children are encouraged to follow the phases used with letters and sounds and phonics play activities.
+In Year One; children have daily phonic sessions which are tailored to their needs.
 Also in Year 1; we embark on the Phonics Screeening where the children are tested on the phonemes that they have previously learnt.
 The link below gives you some government information about the screening. parents_phonic_info.pdf

 As well as daily reading at home, homework will be set throughout each half term and as a project, research and skills practice; through the learning log and we ask that parents encourage their child to complete these tasks.
 We will also upload tasks to the FROG Learning page which can be accessed through the website.

 Your child's progress will be carefully monitored by his/her teacher.
 We have a system of formal half-termly or termly assessments and reading ages are monitored twice a year.
 These assessments and reviews will be shared with parents during consultation evenings.
 However; You are also welcome to ask about your child’s progress at any time.
 Please ask the class teacher if you would like further explanations of how you might help.